How to Teach Music Online. What are the benefits and where are the pitfalls?

 Part of all teaching is to help guide the learners, and the job of curation is even more implicit when thinking about online learning.
 We recently helped Music Gurus out with their seminar on Online delivery at the Music and Drama Education Expo.
 The number one comment from teachers was that it was hard to find resources they could trust.

 We spend a lot of our time at RSL creating material that is suitable for different levels of learners.
-If you haven’t already got the Rockschool books, sign up for our Teach Today, Shape Tomorrow programme that includes books and teaching resources free to teachers.
+If you haven’t already got the Rockschool or RSL Classical books, sign up for our Learning Platform app or Teach Today, Shape Tomorrow programme that includes books and teaching resources free to teachers.

 The Replay interactive sheet music tool can be a great way for students to explore the Rockschool repertoire and allows them to loop, slow down, or even change key of the pieces.